-For too many small business owners, internet marketing for their company basically begins and ends with the company’s website.
+For too many small business owners in Syracuse and around the country, digital marketing for their company basically begins and ends with the company’s website.
 But once you install a website analytics tool such as Google Analytics and look at the visitor traffic coming to your website, it becomes all too obvious that it takes more than a simple “build it and they will come” approach to making the company website do what it was intended to do, namely drive visitors and sales leads to the company.

 At present, it is estimated that there are nearly 880 million websites online, so your competition to get noticed is quite fierce.
 If you want your website to stand out from the crowd it will take a mix of performance factors and website optimization.

 Web Design Performance Considerations

 Website performance optimization is a critical step when it comes to attracting people to your site.
 If your website doesn’t load quickly, it is like the kiss of death to your online marketing efforts.
 A recent research study reported that every 1 second delay in page load time can and will decreases customer satisfaction by more than 16 percent and conversion rates by as much as 7 percent.